ahayneslog/SPIESoftwareEngineeringProject/README.md

 	- **This feature has been implemented.**

 ## New Features not part of the Requirements/Unmentioned Bugs
-- Randomization of profiles in the "Who's on SPIE'" feature on the right side of the page.
+- Randomization of profiles in the "Who's using SPIE?'" feature on the right side of the page.
 - The Sign Up link did not work.
 I have created a page that allows a user to create a basic profile.
+- I added more profiles manually that covers more interesting name search scenarios.